lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program1.md

    argument, print an error and end the program.
 This argument is the number of network addresses that will be in the file.
 2. Read each address into a 2 dimensional array of 4 unsigned chars.
-The size of the first array dimension in the command line argument.
-(Note: you can use the `int` data type instead, but you will use 5 points.
+The size of the first array dimension is the command line argument.
+(Note: you can use the `int` data type instead, but you will lose 5 points.
 If you feel more comfortable with `int`, you could write your program with `int` first and change it to `unsigned char` after it is working.)
 3. Sort the array.
 (You will need to implement a sorting algorithm of your